ohadravid/ohadravid.github.io/content/posts/2023-05-coherence-and-errors.md

 [Getting Started - Rust Compiler Development Guide](https://rustc-dev-guide.rust-lang.org/getting-started.html#getting-started)

 Give it a shot!
 You'll meet friendly people and friendly rust code 🦀

+_Edit, 20230512 - Reworded the opening a bit and changed the title_